Consumer Medicine Information

 Do not stop taking your medicine or lower the dosage without checking with your doctor.

-If you stop taking Dalacin C too soon, the infection may not clear completely or your symptoms may return.
+If you stop taking DALACIN C suddenly, the infection may not clear completely or your

 Ask your doctor or pharmacist to answer any questions you may have.